k-mellatos/k-mellatos/README.md

 Web Development professional with several years of experience, passionate about helping brands grow by solving problems and delivering value.<br><br>

 In-depth knowledge in many different Front-End and Back-End languages, frameworks and best coding practices.
-I believe learning is a lifelong process, and I love learning new things and taking on challenges and pushing myself.<br><br>
+I believe learning is a lifelong process, and I love learning new things and taking on challenges and pushing myself.</p><br><br>

 **⌾ Program Languages**<br>
 - JavaScript/TypeScript, PHP, Python<br>